Sorry, you need to enable JavaScript to visit this website.

 Dyslexia Legislation Overview

-• Develop guidance on:
+• Provide guidance on:

-• (A) How to identify if a student has one or more reading difficulties, including how to distinguish whether an English language learner's reading issue is due to a reading difficulty or is associated with learning English as a second language;
+• How to identify if a student has one or more reading difficulties, including how to distinguish whether an English learner's reading issue is due to a reading difficulty or is associated with learning English as a second language;

-• (C) Specialized, multi-tiered remediation and intervention instruction that is grounded in science-based reading instruction, intended for a general education setting and designed to support students who are identified as being at risk of having reading difficulties.
+• Specialized, multi-tiered remediation and intervention instruction that is grounded in science-based reading instruction, intended for a general education setting and designed to support students who are identified as being at risk of having reading difficulties.

 Compliance Reporting: